Research

 Need for Simple Financial Tools

-Simplified Financial Overview: Develop a user-friendly financial tool to provide a simple, clear overview of income, expenses, and savings without overwhelming users.
+Clear Financial Overview: Create a simple, user-friendly tool to track income, expenses, and savings without complexity.